Mount Lafayette Loop via Falling Waters Trail and Old Bridle Path

 Falling Waters Trail:

-Note: If you take this trail down you will run into many groups of people having to stop and move over every few minuets.
+Note: Depending on the day of the week/time of day, if you take this trail down you will run into many groups of people having to stop and move over every few minutes.
+This trail is not recommended for descent especially in wet or icy conditions.

 Franconia Ridge Trail:

-The ridge goes all the way from Little Haystack Mountain to Mount Lafayette and stopping at Mount Lincoln between the two. from Little Haystack Mountain to Mount Lincoln is .7 miles and gaining 300 vertical feet, with spectacular views on both sides. ascending to Lincoln's Peak is fairly easy surrounded by steep cliff's on either side (but with a wide enough trail for little to no danger) after making it to the top of Mount Lincoln you get your first view of Mount Lafayette which from this perspective looks very prominent. the trail over is 1 mile but very mild. on a clear day you can see Mount Washington which is the tallest mountain in the northeast. halfway across is Mount Truman, it serves little challenge but also has spectacular views. after gaining 240 feet from Mount Truman's peak to Mount Lafayette you have reached the highest point of the climb and the views do not disappoint.
+The ridge goes all the way from Little Haystack Mountain to Mount Lafayette, crossing Mount Lincoln between the two.
+From Little Haystack to Lincoln is .7 miles and gaining 400 vertical feet, with spectacular views on both sides.
+Ascending Lincoln is fairly easy with steep cliffs on either side (but with a wide enough trail for little to no danger.)
+From the top of Lincoln you get your first view of Lafayette, which from this perspective looks very prominent.
+On a clear day you can see Mount Washington which is the tallest mountain in the northeast.
+From Lincoln to Lafayette is .9 miles, gaining 500 feet of elevation and crossing Mount Truman.
+At Mount Lafayette you have reached the highest point of the climb and the views do not disappoint.
 This is also the highest point in New Hampshire outside of the Presidential Mountains and the Fifth highest peak in New England. on a clear day you can even see Mount Mansfield.

 Taking Children

-This is a very safe hike for kids, but it is physically demanding.
-Approaching this way also allows you to turn around early but still enjoy the waterfalls or little haystack peak if the full trek is too much.
+This is a safe hike for children who are experienced hikers, but it is physically demanding.
+Approaching this way allows you to turn around early but still enjoy the waterfalls or Little Haystack if the full loop is too much.

 Sights to See